-The results obtained enabled the company to return to the distribution of a dividend, of \in 0.044 per share, after four years.
-In our view this is the just reward for shareholders after a satisfactory year but it is also a sign of confidence in the future prospects of the group on the fortieth anniversary of its foundation.
+The results obtained enabled the company to return to the distribution of a dividend of € 0.014 per share.
+In our view this is the just reward for shareholders after a satisfactory year but it is also a sign of confidence in the future prospects of the group.

-The objective of creating value, which is the main mission of the CIR group, naturally goes beyond the results of a single year.
-For us creating value means taking initiatives, adopting ways of conduct and, in general, a way of doing business that enables the company to operate successfully in its various markets and obtain results that are sustainable over time.
+The objective of creating value, which is the main mission of the group, naturally goes beyond the results of a single year.
+For us creating value means doing business with a long-term perspective which enables the company to operate successfully in its various markets and obtain results that are sustainable over time.